Why You Should Try Tantra Sex Tonight

 Begin by facing each other and gazing into each other’s eyes with your clothes on.
 Focus on one of your partner’s eyes; this keeps you intimately exposed.
 (Some people look back and forth between the two eyes to reduce the tension, but that’s cheating!)
 Eyes are windows to the soul, so you are gazing into his soul, he into yours.

-Next, synchronize your breathing: Breathe in together, exhale together.
+Make sure you’re breathing the right way (yes, there’s a wrong way).
+Next, synchronize your breathing with your partner: Breathe in together, exhale together.
 Then move into breath exchange: You inhale when he exhales, then exhale when he inhales, as though you’re breathing each other in.
 Practice this for at least 10 minutes.

 Tantric Sex For Beginners